scalacenter/course-management-tools/README.md

 > Note: Testing has revealed that some 'older' version of `git` pose problems. `git` version 2.10.0 should be fine.

-## Course master repository structure
+## Course main repository structure

 ### Getting started

-The following section details the structure of a course master project.
+The following section details the structure of a course main project.

 To give anyone who wants to use this approach a leg-up, a template project is available [here](https://github.com/lightbend-training/course-master-template).
 Next: